maximelovino/YellowSpark/README.md

 Then, we noticed many "failed" rides with duration smaller or equal to 1 second, distance of 0.0 km, etc. We filtered out rides with duration smaller than 30 seconds, rides with distance smaller than 1km and finally we used the average speed we computed to filter out any ride with an average speed of more than 150 km/h (we could actually go further down with this limit).

 There were also some failed coordinates for rides and we decided to remove them as well, basically we used the pickup and dropoff boroughs and filtered out all rides which had both started and ended outside of any borough boundaries.

+For the month of January, applying this filtering has reduced the dataset from 14'776'615 rides to 13'073'111 rides, so we removed 11% of the rides.

 ## Analysis questions